btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ### I switched Lightning Network implementation, but getting "no payment available" error

 When you switch from one implementation to another, you need to reconfigure your lightning connection string at a store level, to use adequate implementation.
-Stores > General Settings > Lightning nodes > Modify > **Connection string**.
+Stores > Settings > Lightning > Setup > **Connection string**.
 In connection string, click on the "click here" link.

 ### I get "WARNING: The LIGHTNING_ALIAS variable is not set.
 Defaulting to a blank string" when starting container